 We have always loved studying this exciting historical time period.

-We have had fun building a trojan horse, learning Aesop's Fables, making Greek costumes, preparing and eating Greek food ... and to help you design your own homeschool history ancient Greece curriculum, I have added an overview of home school ideas and Ancient Greek resources to make it happen.
+We have had fun building a Trojan horse, learning Aesop's Fables, making Greek costumes, preparing and eating Greek food ... and to help you design your own homeschool history ancient Greece curriculum, I have added an overview of home school ideas and Ancient Greek resources to make it happen.

-When choosing how to study history there are a number of questions you need to answer.
+When choosing how to study homeschool history there are a number of questions you need to answer.

-However, if you decide to only study history for a few hours per week, you need to choose a book which you can use as a spine and which gives you an overview of the culture.
+If you decide to only study history for a few hours per week, you will need to choose a book which you can use as a spine and which gives you an overview of the culture.

 As with the study of Ancient Rome, you can choose spinebooks as the thread that runs through the study.

 If you like, you can just choose on of those books (some come with Activity guides) - read a chapter at a time, and jump off and explore an activity; You may make a map, draw a picture, write from one person's perspective, add your own fable, or create a play.

-Of course, I wouldn't recommend studying history without using some living, Favourite Read Aloud Books.
+Of course, I wouldn't recommend studying history without using favourite Ancient Greece living books to read aloud.
 Read an exciting novel in which your children can immerse themselves into the culture, alongside a character, and your study of history will be very rich.
 This is the best part!
 That's why I have a complete page about Ancient Greece living books.
 You certainly can design a homeschool history curriculum using history fiction novels intertwined with some factual books about the time period and for that reason, we love the novels by G.A.Henty.

 Rosemary Sutcliff has set "Black Ships Before Troy" in this time period.

 For older children (years 10-12) you may encourage them to read some historical primary sources from this time period.
 Of course, as in all cases, you as parents are the judges of what will be beneficial to their understanding.
 In this time period, we meet Thucydides and Herodotus.
 Very interesting reading.